-Two Weeks’ Notice Resignation Letter (14 Examples & Samples)
+Two Weeks’ Notice Resignation Letter (14 Samples)

-A two weeks’ notice resignation letter is an official document used to notify your employer of your intention to resign and the reason(s) for resigning two weeks before your last day of work.
+A two-week notice resignation letter is an official document used to notify your employer of your intention to resign and the reason(s) for resigning two weeks before your last day of work.
 The letter also outlines an appreciation message for the time you have spent at the company and an offer to assist with the transition.

 When to Give Notice?

 It is always considered a common courtesy to consider an appropriate notice period whenever you are resigning from a position.
-Therefore, you should issue the resignation letter two weeks prior to your last working day, especially in such a case when you have to sign your offer letter to take up another job position.
+Therefore, you should issue the resignation letter two weeks before your last working day, especially in such a case when you have to sign your offer letter to take up another job position.
 This ensures your next employer is legally required to give you the job and prevents a situation where you resign from your current job only to end up unemployed.

-Reasons to Give Two Weeks’ Notice
+Reasons to Give Two Weeks Notice

 Pre-Resigning Factors